oaxiom/NMDetective_B/README.md

 INFO    : Processed 3,007,112 entries in the GTF
 INFO    : Found 170,279 transcripts
 INFO    : Skipped as no identifiable START/STOP: 90,263 transcripts
-2023-05-30 12:54:47.547 Python[18263:880366] ApplePersistenceIgnoreState: Existing state will not be touched.
-New state will be written to /var/folders/rr/jj3jkt7n0r73d5wyfdwpk01c0000gp/T/org.python.python.savedState
 INFO    : Drew Pie chart
 ```